 How long can it be stored?

 It stayed great for one week over my kitchen counter.
 I did not store more than that period.
 I always make dry fruit laddu batches, by limiting the quantity of the ingredients.
 So I do not know, And according to my personal experience, it does stay good for one week at room temperature.

 How to make Dry fruit Laddu:

 - To make dry fruit laddu, we need nuts and dried fruits.
 For the nuts, I have added almonds, cashews, and pistachios.
-I have added almonds more, as my family likes a taste of almonds and moreover it is an excellent source of protein.
+I have added almonds more, as my family likes the taste of almonds, and moreover, it is an excellent source of protein.

 - In the food processor grind them coarsely.